 A traditional Irish toe-tapper bemoaning the single state, Old Maid in the Garrett introduces an unmarried woman whose fate would probably lead to a dismal life in her brother's attic.
-She is extolling her virtues and ready to settle for anyone, even “a wee fat man”, as single women were considered a drain on the … Continue reading Old Maid in the Garrett
+She is extolling her virtues and ready to settle for anyone, even “a wee fat man”, as single women were considered a drain on the … Continue reading OLD MAID IN THE GARRETT: An Irish Song

 Another song that's featured in my Donovan family series, this song tells the story of a bold highwayman of the 1700s in County Cork who, like Robin Hood, stole from the rich to give to the poor.
 You can hear a live version of it by The Clancy Brothers here.
-BRENNAN ON THE MOOR 'Tis … Continue reading Brennan on the Moor
+BRENNAN ON THE MOOR 'Tis … Continue reading BRENNAN ON THE MOOR: An Irish Song

 A great singer with a great song…

 Paddy Clancy, was an Irish folk singer best known as a member of the Clancy Brothers and Tommy Makem.
 In addition to singing and storytelling, Clancy played the harmonica with the group, which is widely credited with popularising Irish traditional music in the United States and revitalising it in Ireland.
 He also started and ran the folk music label Tradition Records, which recorded many of the key figures of the American folk music revival.

 Clancy was one of eleven children and the eldest of four boys born to Johanna McGrath and Bob Clancy in Carrick-on-Suir, Co Tipperary.